DarkCoder11/Currency/my-app/README.md

+this is Currency application where you can see all currencies and add your favorite one and your favorites. favorites always rendering first get folder
+"CurrencyConvertor-master" Make sure that port 3000 is not in use.
+Install node.js any stable version higher then 8.0 and any stable npm version.
+Run npm install command.
+Run node . command.
+Open localhost:3000 in browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>